Expat Exchange

 Is there a lot of diversity?
 Are people in Lebanon accepting of differences?

 "Lebanon is a diverse country with a population made up of many different ethnic and religious groups.
 People in Lebanon are generally accepting of differences and have a long history of coexistence between different communities.
-Lebanon is known for its religious and cultural tolerance, and its citizens are proud of their diverse heritage," remarked one expat who made the move to Lebanon.
+Lebanon is known for its religious and cultural tolerance, and its citizens are proud of their diverse heritage," said one expat who made the move to Lebanon.

 What are the schools in Lebanon like?

 "The American Community School (ACS) of Beirut is one of the best international schools in Lebanon.
 It is a private, co-educational day school offering an American-style curriculum for students from pre-kindergarten through grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and the Lebanese Ministry of Education.
 ACS offers a rigorous academic program, with a focus on developing critical thinking skills, problem solving, and creativity.
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The International College (IC) is another top international school in Lebanon.
 It is a private, co-educational day school offering an American-style curriculum for students from pre-kindergarten through grade 12.
 IC is accredited by the Middle States Association of Colleges and Schools and the Lebanese Ministry of Education.
 The school offers a rigorous academic program, with a focus on developing critical thinking skills, problem solving, and creativity.
 IC also offers a wide range of extracurricular activities, including sports, music, and art.
 The International School of Choueifat (ISC) is a top bilingual school in Lebanon.
 It is a private, co-educational day school offering an American-style curriculum for students from pre-kindergarten through grade 12.
 ISC is accredited by the Middle States Association of Colleges and Schools and the Lebanese Ministry of Education.
 The school offers a rigorous academic program, with a focus on developing critical thinking skills, problem solving, and creativity.
-ISC also offers a wide range of extracurricular activities, including sports, music, and art," wrote an expat with kids at in .
+ISC also offers a wide range of extracurricular activities, including sports, music, and art," commented one expat when asked about in Lebanon.

 Is the cost of living in Lebanon high?